truefoundry/truefoundry-docs/deployment/job/deploy.md

 Before we start, we will need:

 1. Our Deployments SDK - `servicefoundry`.
-You can follow [the instructions here](quickstart/install-and-workspace.md) to install and set it up.
+You can follow [the instructions here](../quickstart/install-and-workspace.md) to install and set it up.

-1. A [Workspace](deployment/concepts/workspace) FQN - Go to [the workspace page](/documentation/deploy/concepts/workspace#copy-workspace-fqn-fully-qualified-name) and create a Workspace.
-Note down the workspace FQN.
+1. A [Workspace](../concepts/workspace.md) FQN - We can use an existing workspace or create one from the [Workspaces page](https://app.devtest.truefoundry.tech/workspaces).
 If you already have a Workspace you can use that.
+[Copy and note down the workspace FQN](../concepts/workspace.md#copy-workspace-fqn-fully-qualified-name).

 1. Since we are pushing our model to Truefoundry Model Registry we will need to add our Truefoundry API Key as a [Secret](../concepts/secrets.md#using-secrets-as-environment-variables).
    1. Create and copy an API Key from the [Settings](https://app.devtest.truefoundry.tech/settings) page.